 "First, because many electric toothbrushes have timers on them and the majority of people do not brush their teeth for the right length of time,” dentist Tina Frangella told WebMD.
 “And secondly, because electric toothbrushes distribute a uniform motion, which I find helps remove plaque more efficiently than when my patients use manual toothbrushes."

 If you are experiencing extra bad breath when you are working out, there are things that you can do in your everyday life to combat this.
 For example, lower your intake of sugar.
 Sugar is bacteria’s favorite food group, and dines on sweetness in the back of your mouth, creating more bacteria and thus smelly breath.
 If you find a cookie or piece of candy irresistible, make sure to drink some water afterwards to wash down the sugar.
 It can also be helpful to use mouthwash or brush your teeth shortly after indulging.

 Similarly, a low-carb diet could be causing bad breath.
 Many people who are looking to lose weight will cut out or minimize their carbohydrate intake, but this causes the mouth to use other fats and proteins as the body’s main source of energy and certain chemicals are released.
 If you are trying to shed pounds, make sure to drink plenty of water to dilute the chemicals causing bad breath.

 Keeping breath lozenges that prompt saliva on hand to also help prevent dry mouth and smelly breath at the gym.
 If you have to resort to gum, make sure that it is sugar-free because sugary gums will just lead to more bad breath.
-Make sure to keep up on proper oral hygiene everyday, as it will help eliminate bacteria in the mouth and help prevent embarrassing odors.
+Make sure to keep up on proper oral hygiene everyday, as it will help target bacteria in the mouth and help prevent embarrassing odors.